Most people can choose which super fund they'd like their super contributions paid into. You can go with your employer's fund or choose your own.

 - the ATO's YourSuper comparison tool, an online list comparing MySuper products

-- the product disclosure statement (PDS) for each fund
+- the product disclosure statement (PDS) for each product offered by a fund

 - super comparison websites offered by private companies